 The Green I.T.
 Awards to reward efforts of green distributors, suppliers and companies.
 The ceremony seeks to highlight and honor organizations and projects that have changed the face of the I.T. industry’s environmental performance.

 The Jane Goodall Institute will be teaching students and instructors in Beijing how to reduce their carbon footprint by switching from conventional tissue paper to handkerchiefs.

 Rainbow Bridge International School with Shanghai Zoo.
 Over 2000 children and their families representing 31 countries are expected to participate in environmental education activities such as seed planting and designing fashions from recycled materials.

 Closer to home, behind the scenes at Next Day Flyers, we’re going to continue using our solvent-free UV coating and to recycle our excess paper waste.
-Don’t forget to use our easy online proofing (no need to print it out) and look for our new PEFC certified recycled paper stock that’s coming soon.
+Don’t forget to use our easy online proofing (no need to print it out).

 Happy Earth Day!